FredKSchott/pika-perflink/README.md

 # Perflink (@pika/web flavored)

-This is a version of @lukewilsonn's https://perf.link website built with [@pika/web](https://github.com/pikapkg/web).
+This is a version of @lukejacksonn's https://perf.link website built with [@pika/web](https://github.com/pikapkg/web).

 * For more information about perf.link, check out the main repo: https://github.com/lukejacksonn/perflink
 * For more information about @pika/web, check out the @pika/web repo: https://github.com/pikapkg/web